giobraglia/Geometric-Dynamic-Motion-Primitives/README.md

 ## Authors
 Giovanni Braglia, Davide Tebaldi and Luigi Biagiotti , from the Engineering Departement Enzo Ferrari, University of Modena and Reggio Emilia.
-Check our lab at: https://www.automatica.unimore.it/
+Check out our lab at: https://www.automatica.unimore.it/

 ## Important Resources